beet-software/dorm/docs/docs/reference/03-framework-contracts.md

 | CompositePrimaryKeyCodec | Encodes/decodes CompositeKey. |
 | CompositeKey | Ordered collection of composite identity values. |

-EntitySchema.primaryKey remains the first key field for simple-key compatibility. keyFields preserves the ordered composite-key fields.
+EntitySchema.primaryKeys is the ordered list of primary-key fields.
+It contains one item for a simple key and multiple items for a composite key.

 ## Repository contracts